IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

 1. Click on **Integrations**

     ![24](../imagesLab7/24.png)

+2. Click **Home Screen** and add the Conversation starters below.
+- Let's talk
+- I need help with investment
+- Explore investment options

-2. Select **Web Chat** and click on Open
+3. Select **Web Chat** and click on Open

     ![25](../imagesLab7/25.png)

-3. Select Live environment
+4. Select Live environment

     ![27](../imagesLab7/27.png)

-4. Select on **Embed** tab.
+5. Select on **Embed** tab.
 Copy the **script** tag .

     ![28](../imagesLab7/28.png)

 ## Embed this code in web html file to run the AI assistant.

-Download the files [FundManager](../files/FundManager.html) and [John Doe Portfolio.pdf](../files/JohnDoePortfolio.pdf) to proceed with the steps below.
+Click the files [FundManager](../files/FundManager.html) and [John Doe Portfolio.pdf](../files/JohnDoePortfolio.pdf) and save to proceed with the steps below.

-Add the script tag copied in step 4 to render the AI Assistant in the wed page .
+Open **FundManager** in VS-Code and Add the script tag copied in step 4 to the html page code in body.

 ### Running the AI Assistant in a web page